angeella/mds_fMRI/README.md

 # mds_fMRI
-Multidimensional scaling using fMRI data
-I will start to exaplin how appling multidimensional scaling on fMRI data
+Multidimensional scaling using fMRI data: I will start to exaplin how appling multidimensional scaling on fMRI data